run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    Specific skill that the resource needs hold to provide/sustain the service.
+    Specific skill that the human resources need to provide/sustain the service.

 | Function                      | Description     |
 |-------------------------------|-----------------|